Azure/azurehpc/experimental/hpc_monitoring/readme.md

 ./stop_gpu_data_collector.sh
 ```
 >Note: The log file for gpu_data_collector.py is located in /tmp/gpu_data_collector.log
->Note: You can also start/stop GPU monitoring using a linux service manager (e.g systemctl), see azurehpc/experimental/experimental/deploy_cycle_slurm_ndv4 for details on how to set this up)

 Similarly, scripts are provided to use the system crontab to start the gpu data collector and decide the time interval based on the crontab parameters.
 In the case of crontab
 the smallest timing interval is 60 sec. (start_gpu_data_collector_cron.sh and stop_gpu_data_collector_cron.sh